How toxic work environment can affect your mental health

 There’s no shame in asking for help if you need one.
 In some extreme cases, you really need professional support and I would highly recommend seeing a therapist in such cases.

 Many well-known institutes have a counselor for the employees ( we only had for kids) so if you’re comfortable, you can go and ask for help.
 Please do not keep it inside, it will only get worse and I’m saying this through my own experience.
-The negative workplace environment literally ruined my mental peace.

 8. Plan a better future or look for other prospects